Seamless Migration from Medium to Self-Hosted Website

 gem install jekyll bundler ZMediumToMarkdown

-Enter the above command in Terminal to install Jekyll, Bundler, and ZMediumToMarkdown.
+In the Terminal, enter the above command to install Jekyll, Bundler, and ZMediumToMarkdown.

 Done!